 The patent position of biotechnology companies is generally uncertain because it involves complex legal and factual considerations in a legal framework that is constantly evolving.
 The standards applied by the United States Patent and Trademark Office, or USPTO, and foreign patent offices in granting patents are not always applied uniformly or predictably.
 For example, there is no uniform worldwide policy regarding patentable subject matter or the scope of claims allowable in biotechnology patents.
 There is a substantial amount of prior art in the biotechnology and pharmaceutical fields, including scientific publications, patents and patent applications.
-There is no assurance that all potentially relevant prior art relating to our patents and patent applications has been found.
-We may be unaware of prior art that could be used to invalidate an issued patent or prevent our pending patent applications from issuing as patents.
+There is no assurance that all potentially relevant prior art relating to our patents and patent applications from issuing as patents.
 Even if patents do successfully issue and even if such patents cover our product candidates, third parties may challenge their validity, enforceability or scope, which may result in such patents being narrowed or invalidated.
 Furthermore, even if they are unchallenged, our patents and patent applications may not adequately protect our intellectual property, provide exclusivity for our product candidates or prevent others from designing around our claims.
 Any of these outcomes could impair our ability to prevent competition from third parties, which may have an adverse impact on our business.